dezmanvee/dezmanvee/README.md

 ## About Me

-I'm a software developer passionate about creating elegant solutions to complex problems.
-My journey in the world of code began with a fascination for technology, and I've been coding ever since.
+I'm a software developer.
+Currently, I focus on implementing interactive and user-friendly interfaces using React.js and Next.js on the client side, Node.js and Express.js on the server side, and employ HTTP for seamless communication between them.
 Here's a bit more about me:

 - 💻 I specialize in front-end web development with a focus on **React**.
 - 🌐 I'm also experienced in **HTML5**, **CSS3**, and **JavaScript**.